Personal Information

 Please view my Publications page for recent examples of my research and see my CV for my professional contact information.

-Aside from scholarly activities, I also enjoy the culinary arts, finding the perfect cup of coffee, heavy metal mosh pits, bodybuilding and powerlifting, classic cars, and baseball.
+Aside from scholarly activities, I also enjoy the culinary arts, wine collecting, finding the perfect cup of coffee, heavy metal mosh pits, bodybuilding and powerlifting, classic cars, and baseball.